About Antibody-Dependent Cellular Phagocytosis (ADCP)

 Figure 1.
 ADCP assay using FcgRIIa expressing reporter cell line.
 Modified Jurkat cell line expressing FcgRIIa were co-cultured with target cells in the presence of a test article (4) or negative control antibody.
 Substrate was added to assay for luciferase expression, which is regulated by FcgRIIa engagement with test antibody.
 Plates were read on a luminometer and results were reported as relative light units.

 In contrast, our ADCP assays that use primary cells measure true phagocytosis by assaying for internalization of target cells.
-Here, target cells are fluorescently labeled and cultured with effector cells, such as monocytes or macrophages, in the presence of your therapeutic antibody.
+Here, target cells are fluorescently labeled with a pH-dependent dye and cultured with fluorescently labeled effector cells, in vitro differentiated monocyte-derived macrophages, in the presence of your therapeutic antibody.
 Flow cytometric analysis is subsequently performed to determine the percentage of effector cells that are positive for the target cell based on its corresponding fluorescent marker.
-This method offers measurement of a more biologically relevant functional process in contrast to the reporter cell line.
+This method offers measurement of a more biologically relevant functional process in contrast to the reporter cell line, and is more specific to engulfment of the target cells rather than association of the cell types.
 However, this method requires more cell manipulation and may require more time to perform.
-See Figure 2 for an example of our ADCP assays using differentiated macrophages.
-Depending on your requirements, iQ Biosciences can recommend the best experimental method for your goals.

 With our extensive knowledge of factors that influence ADCP and our flexible readouts for ADCP, iQ can help you design the right experiments to determine the ADCP potential of your therapeutic antibodies.